-Date: January 15, 2020 The Issuer Name: Advanced Mortgage Investment Corporation Advanced Mortgage Investment Corporation ("AMIC" or "the Corporation") Head Office: Address: 788 Island Park Drive Ottawa, ON K1Y 0C2 Phone # (613) 274-0055 E-mail Address: info@advancedmic.com Fax # (613) 274-7389 Currently Listed or Quoted?
-No. These securities of do not trade on any exchange or market.
+Date: January 15, 2021 The Issuer Name: Advanced Mortgage Advanced Mortgage Investment Corporation ("AMIC" or "the Corporation") Head Office: Address: 788 Island Park Drive Ottawa, ON K1Y 0C2 Phone # (613) 274-0055 E-mail Address: info@advancedmic.com Fax # (613) 274-7389 Currently Listed or Quoted?
+No. These securities do not trade on any exchange or market.
 Reporting Issuer?
-No. The Corporation No. The Corporation is not a reporting issuer under applicable securities legislation.
+No. The Corporation is not a reporting issuer under applicable securities legislation.
 SEDAR Filer?
 No. The Corporation does not currently make filings with SEDAR (the System for Electronic Document Analysis and Retrieval) but may commence filings as required by regulators.
 Profile # 00039171.
 The Offering Securities Offered: Preferred Shares Price per Security: \$1.00 per share \$1.00 per share Minimum/Maximum Offering: There is no minimum.
 You may be the only purchaser. \$50,000,000.00 (50,000,000 shares) maximum.
 There will be a maximum of 50,000,000 shares issued under this Offering.
 Funds available under the Offering may not be sufficient to accomplish our proposed objectives.
-Minimum Subscription Amount: 10,000 Shares (\$10,0 00.00).
+Minimum Subscription Amount: 10,000 Shares (\$10,0 000.00).
 Payment Terms: The full subscription price is due upon closing.
-Proposed Closing Date(s): Closing dates will be determined from time to time by the riptions for shares are received by the Issuer.
+Proposed Closing Date(s): Continuous offering.
+Closing dates will be determined from time to time by the Corporation as subscriptions for shares are received by the Issuer.
 Income Tax Consequences: There are important tax consequences to these securities.
 See item 6.
 Selling Agent?
 Yes.
 See item 7.
-Adva nced Capital Corp. is the Agent.
+Adv anced Capital Corp. is the Agent.
+Resale Restrictions You may be restricted from selling y our securities for an ind efinite period.
+See item 10.